wongjustin99/cis4930_notes/_posts/2013-09-06-template-method.md

 depend on the *kind* of cake being made.
 The *overall* algorithm is the same in all cases; we just want to customise how certain steps are carried out.

+# HW 3 & HW 4

+## Homework #2: due Wednesday (11 SEP)
+As you may know, the sort() method from Java's Collections class — which takes an appropriate Comparator object for the type of data in the collection — performs a merge sort.
+The Java Design Patterns Workbook claims that because one step of the merge sort algorithm is being customized using a Comparator, that it is an example of Template Method.
+What do you think?
+Justify your answer.
+[200,400] words.

+## Homework #3: due Wednesday
+Implement a base class Magnitude; instance can be compared to each other. __Class Magnitude may not have any data members__!
+It shall, support the comparison operations:

+* `lessThan( m:Magnitude ): bool`
+* `lessThanEqualTo( m:Magnitude ): bool`
+* `equalTo( m:Magnitude ): bool`
+* `greaterThanEqualTo( m:Magnitude ): bool`
+* `greaterThan( m:Magnitude ): bool`
+* `notEqual( m:Magnitude ): bool`

+Note: don't add any other methods to the base class Magnitude; they aren't necessary and probably will defeat the purpose of the assignment.

+### Homework #3: update
+Seems I left out an important detail which made the assignment trivial to circumvent...
+Class Magnitude may not have any data members!
+Sorry about the omission.
+The description has been updated to include that restriction.